warpforge/warpgrapher/book/src/configuration/databases.md

 3. Azure Cosmos DB (Gremlin variant)
 4. Neo4J

-Using each of the databases requires correctly selecting the appropriate crate feature and setting up environment variables to allow Warpgrapher to connect with the database.
+It may be possible to use Warpgrapher with other graph databases.
+The list above is the set that the maintainers have used previosuly.
+Using each of the databases above requires selecting the [appropriate crate feature](./intro.html) and setting up environment variables to provide connection information to Warpgrapher, as described below.

 Regardless of database, export an environment variable to control the size of the database connection pool: